BSkyB to unveil 'Sky Europe' deal on Friday

-Under the proposal BSkyB, 39 percent-owned by Murdoch, will buy all of Sky Italia and 57 percent of Sky Deutschland SKYDn.DE from Murdoch's 21st Century Fox (FOXA.O), which is looking to raise cash to buy Time Warner (TWX.N).
+Under the proposal BSkyB, 39 percent-owned by Murdoch, will buy all of Sky Italia and 57 percent of Sky Deutschland from Murdoch's 21st Century Fox, which is looking to raise cash to buy Time Warner.

 A deal, which analysts expect to cost between 7 and 9 billion euros, would enable BSkyB to expand beyond its existing 10 million homes in Britain and Ireland, and move into Germany, Austria and Italy, where pay-TV is not yet as profitable or popular.